richmahn/en_tn/1ch/front/intro.md

 #### What are the Books of 1 and 2 Chronicles about? ####

 The Book of 1 Chronicles retells the line of descendants from Adam to Saul.
 It then gives the history of Israel during the time of David.
-The Book of 2 Chronicles gives the history of Israel beginning at the time of Solomon.
+The Book of 2 Chronicles gives the history of Israel beginning with Solomon.
 It ends when the Babylonian army attacks Judah and takes some of the people to Babylon.
 The writers of Chronicles probably wrote these books for the Jews who returned from exile in Babylon.
 The purpose was to teach the people to avoid disobeying God as their ancestors did.

 #### How should the title of this book be translated? ####